-This draft report proposes that importation of fresh dragon fruit to Australia from commercial production areas in Indonesia be permitted, subject to a range of biosecurity requirements.
+This final report recommends that importation of fresh dragon fruit to Australia from commercial production areas in Indonesia be permitted, subject to a range of biosecurity requirements.

-This report contains details of pests that are of quarantine concern to Australia and are potentially associated with the importation of fresh dragon fruit from Indonesia, the risk assessments for the identified quarantine pests and the proposed risk management measures to reduce the biosecurity risk to an acceptable level.
+This report contains details of pests that are of quarantine concern to Australia and are potentially associated with the importation of fresh dragon fruit from Indonesia, the risk assessments for the identified quarantine pests and the recommended risk management measures to reduce the biosecurity risk to an acceptable level.